-C. Todd Davis, 55, is an Executive Vice President and Chief People Officer and has been an Executive Officer since September 2008.
+C. Todd Davis, 56, is an Executive Vice President and Chief People Officer and has been an Executive Officer since September 2008.
 Todd has over 28 years of experience in training, training development, sales and marketing, human resources, coaching, and executive recruiting.
-He has been with FranklinCovey for the past 17 years.
+He has been with FranklinCovey for the past 18 years.
 Previously, Todd was a Director of our Innovation Group where he led the development of core offerings including The 7 Habits of Highly Effective People - Signature Program and The 4 Disciplines of Execution.
 He also worked for several years as our Director of Recruitment and was responsible for attracting, hiring, and retaining top talent for the organization.
 Prior to joining us, Todd worked in the medical industry for 9 years where he recruited physicians and medical executives along with marketing physician services to hospitals and clinics throughout the country.

-Scott J. Miller, 43, was appointed as Executive Vice-President of Business Development and Marketing in March 2012.
-Mr. Miller, who has been with Franklin Covey for nearly 16 years, previously served as Vice-President of Business Development and Marketing.
-Mr. Miller's new role caps 12 years on our front line, working with thousands of client facilitators across many markets and countries.
+Scott J. Miller, 44, was appointed as Executive Vice-President of Business Development and Marketing in March 2012.
+Mr. Miller, who has been with Franklin Covey for nearly 17 years, previously served as Vice-President of Business Development and Marketing.
+Mr. Miller's role as an Executive Vice-President caps 12 years on our front line, working with thousands of client facilitators across many markets and countries.
 Prior to his appointment as Vice-President of Business Development and Marketing, Mr. Miller served as the general manager of our central regional sales office for six years.
-Scott originally joined the Covey Leadership Center in 1996 as a client partner with the Edisney Development Company, the real estate development division of the Walt Disney Company, in 1992.
-During his time with the Disney Development Company, cost identified trends and industry best practices in community development, education, healthcare, architectural design, and technology.
+Scott originally joined the Covey Leadership Center in 1996 as a client partner with the Education division.
+Mr. Miller started his professional career with the

+Disney Development Company, the real estate development division of the Walt Disney Company, in 1992.
+During his time with the Disney Development Company, Scott identified trends and industry best practices in community development, education, healthcare, architectural design, and technology.
 Mr. Miller received a Bachelor of Arts in Organizational Communication from Rollins College in 1996.

-Shawn D. Moon, 45, is an Executive Vice-President of Global Sales and Delivery for FranklinCovey, where he is responsible for the Company's U.S. and International direct offices, the Sales Performance Practice, the Execution Practice, and the Speed of Trust Practice.
+Shawn D. Moon, 46, is an Executive Vice-President of Global Sales and Delivery for FranklinCovey, where he is responsible for the Company's U.S. and International direct offices, the Sales Performance Practice, the Execution Practice, and the Speed of Trust Practice.
 Additionally, he oversees our Government Business, Facilitator Initiatives, and Public Programs.
 Mr. Moon has been an Executive Officer since July 2010 and has more than twenty-five years of experience in sales and marketing, program development, and consulting services.
 From November 2002 to June 2005, Shawn was a Principal with Mellon Financial Corporation where he was responsible for business development for their human resources outsourcing services.
 Shawn also coordinated activities within the consulting and advisory community for Mellon Human Resources and Investor Solutions.
 Prior to November 2002, he served as the Vice President of Business Development for our Training Process Outsourcing Group, managed vertical market sales for nine of our business units, and managed our eastern regional sales office.
-Shawn received a Bachelor of Arts from Brigham Young University in English Literature and he is the author of the book, On Your Own: A Young Adults' Guide to Making Smart Decisions.
+Shawn received a Bachelor of Arts from Brigham Young University in English Literature and he is the author of the book, On Your Own: A Young Adults' Guide to Making Smart Decisions and The Job to be Done Now: How Your People Can Become the Ultimate Competitive Advantage.